-We then met the artist Aisha Dweikat from Aisha Design Aisha design -عايشة ديزاين, and her business relies mainly on the reuse of fabrics from furniture factories and others, in the design and production of bags, sheets, laptop cover, and other household items, She brought with her samples, and the women remarked on the work’s professionalism and high quality.
+We then met the artist Aisha Dweikat from Aisha Design Aisha design -عايشة ديزاين.
+Her business relies mainly on the reuse of fabrics from furniture factories and others, in the design and production of bags, sheets, laptop cover, and other household items.
+She brought with her samples, and the women remarked on the work’s professionalism and high quality.

 In addition, we delved into the works of the participating women associations, and whether their activities match their vision.
 We also explored the future of these women funds at Dalia, and the needed work to activate them.
 Later, Rania Younis, the financial officer at Dalia, presented an important intervention on managing projects financially and ensuring their success.

 We wanted the mujawara to last, as we were all feeling happy and grateful, which also encouraged us to continue our work in mobilizing local resources using our own hands, and here, our women's hands.

 We would like to thank the participating women, and leaders of the aforementioned initiatives that have shared our experience and expertise, and the guest house Turquoise, as well as all those who contributed to the success of this neighborhood.